Why Open Data?

 The licence Free UK Genealogy has chosen to use is the Open Database License Version 1.0.
 There is a human-readable summary here: http://opendatacommons.org/licenses/odbl/summary/ which contains a link to the actual licence.

-We will shortly be asking all new volunteer transcribers to read and agree to a Transcription Agreement, which will enable us to share their transcriptions as open data.
-Existing and past transcribers who wish to do so will also be able to make their transcriptions open, at the same time.
+We have begun asking all new volunteer transcribers to read and agree to a Transcription Agreement, which will enable us to share their transcriptions as Open Data.
+Existing and past transcribers who wish to do so will also be able to make their transcriptions Open, at the same time.
 For existing transcribers, there are no plans at present to restrict transcribing to those who have signed the agreement.

 We are contacting other potential rights owners, to ask their permission.